 I am grateful that I can’t go a day without hearing Spanish in my own community and imagine that many of you feel the same way.
-Spanish is the second-most spoken language in the world with over 400 native speakers and is the official language of 20 countries and Puerto Rico.
+Spanish is the second-most spoken language in the world with over 400 million native speakers and is the official language of 20 countries and Puerto Rico.
 Please join me in helping PrAACtical AAC content be more easily accessible in this rich language.

 This post was written by Carole Zangari